 Also the ice skater in the side quest.
 All three of the native residents speak as if they are from the Great North.

 Climax Boss: Scorch, the Monster to End All Monsters and penultimate boss comes after plot revelation, has greater build up, and is moderately challenging.
-The only flaw was that the previous boss is considered by many to be That One Boss.
+He can even create clones of Buzz, the first boss.
+The only flaw was that the previous boss (Spike) is considered by many to be That One Boss.

 Cold Flames: In one level, Spyro's fire breath will become cold and can freeze enemies.